The Cult of Christmas Beers

 Photography courtesy of Sierra Nevada Brewing Company

-To us, the definition can really get as twisted as those pesky strings of Christmas lights.
+To us, the definition can get as twisted as those pesky strings of Christmas lights.

 But in the beginning, Christmas beers in America seemed to follow the traditional European style of darker, spiced beers.

-In fact, The Beer Judge Certification Program actually lays out guidelines for Christmas beers as “a stronger, darker, spiced beer that often has a rich body and warming finish suggesting a good accompaniment for the cold winter season.”
+In fact, the Beer Judge Certification Program lays out guidelines for Christmas beer, which is “a stronger, darker, spiced beer that often has a rich body and warming finish, suggesting a good accompaniment for the cold winter season.”

-But in reality, any brewery that now puts out something during the holiday season can spin it any way they see fit.
-Whether through adding traditional spices like nutmeg, cinnamon, and clove, by emulating holiday treats like eggnog or milk and cookies, by leveraging labels and designs that evoke that seasonal nostalgia, or even by doing something completely different.
-Like celebrating the festive hop harvest.
+But in reality, any brewery that now produces something during the holiday season can spin it any way they see fit.
+They can add traditional spices like nutmeg, cinnamon, and clove, emulate holiday treats like eggnog or milk and cookies, leverage labels and designs that evoke that seasonal nostalgia, or even do something completely different, like celebrating the festive hop harvest.

 For most, the Christmas beers that have stood the test of time, attracting a devoted following year after year, have tapped into that special recipe that creates traditions.